Media studies: New Zealand

-Media studies in New Zealand is healthy, especially due to renewed activity in the country's film industry and is taught at both secondary and tertiary education institutes.
+Media studies in New Zealand is a healthy discipline, mainly due to renewed activity in the country's film industry, and is taught at both secondary and tertiary education institutes.
 Media studies in NZ can be regarded as a singular success, with the subject well-established in the tertiary sector (such as Screen and Media Studies at the University of Waikato; Media Studies, Victoria University of Wellington; Film, Television and Media Studies, University of Auckland; Media Studies, Massey University; Communication Studies, University of Otago).

-Different courses can offer students a range of specialisations- such as cultural studies, media theory and analysis, practical film-making, journalism and communications studies.
-But what makes the case of New Zealand particularly significant in respect of Media Studies is that for more than a decade it has been a nationally mandated and very popular subject in secondary (high) schools, taught across three years in a very structured and developmental fashion, with Scholarship in Media Studies available for academically gifted students.
-According to the New Zealand Ministry of Education Subject Enrolment figures 229 New Zealand schools offered Media Studies as a subject in 2016, representing more than 14,000 students.
+Different courses can offer students a range of specializations, such as cultural studies, media theory and analysis, practical film-making, journalism, and communications studies.
+Media studies has been a nationally mandated and very popular subject in secondary (high) schools, taught across three years in a very structured and developmental fashion, with Scholarship in Media Studies available for academically gifted students.
+According to the New Zealand Ministry of Education Subject Enrollment figures, 229 New Zealand schools offered Media Studies as a subject in 2016, representing more than 14,000 students.

 Pakistan

-In Pakistan, media studies programs are widely offered.International Islamaic University,Islamabad.
-University of the Punjab.
-Lahore is the oldest department.
-Later on University of Karachi, Federal Urdu university of Art's science and technology, established department of mass communication in 2002 and many students past out this university, nowadays working in different News channels and media house, Peshawar University, BZU Multaan, Islamia University Bahwalpur also started communication programs.
-Now, newly established universities are also offering mass communication program in which University of Gujrat emerged as a leading department.
-Bahria University which is established by Pakistan Navy is also offering BS in media studies.
+In Pakistan, media studies programs are widely offered.
+International Islamic University has the oldest department in the country, now called the "Department of Media and Communication Studies".
+Later on, the University of Karachi and the Federal Urdu University of Arts, Science, and Technology established departments of mass communication in 2002.
+Peshawar University, BZU Multaan, Islamia University Bahwalpur also started communication programs.
+Now, newly established universities are also offering mass communication programs, in which University of Gujrat emerged as a leading figure.
+Bahria University, which was established by the Pakistan Navy, is also offering a BS in media studies.

 Switzerland

-In Switzerland, media and communication studies are offered by several higher education institutions including the International Institute in Geneva, Zurich University of Applied Sciences, University of Lugano, University of Fribourg and others.
+In Switzerland, media and communication studies are offered by several higher education institutions, including the International Institute in Geneva, Zurich University of Applied Sciences, University of Lugano, University of Fribourg, and others.
 The Swiss programs study current trends and strategies used by media corporations, while examining their influence and consequences on modern day society.